pavlokurochka/data-engineering-zoomcamp2024-project2/GitHub_Actions.md

 # GithHub Actions configuration

-GiotHub Actions is an alternative orchestration.
+GiotHub Actions is a alternative free orchestration.
 It is configured to run daily on GiotHub codespace.
-It runs for less then 2 min per day and easily fits into the free use codespaces limit.
+It runs for less then 2 min per day and easily fits in the free-use codespaces limit.

 ## Add Repo Secrets